gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/WORKFLOW.md

 > hand-written GraphQL.
 Read the SMIP-side file as the existence-proof:
 > this is what the loop produces.

+## Review the language — it's the artifact

+An LLM in whole-project mode will happily produce a mountain of artifacts from a single prompt — methods, registry entries, classes in `SMIP_IO/model/`, docstrings, intent comments, tool descriptions.
+Most of that mountain is **language**, not code.
+Open any production file in this repo and count: roughly 80% prose, 20% Python.
+That ratio is deliberate.

+The language is the highest-leverage artifact you'll ship, because it's what almost everything else reads:

+- It's what the **LLM reads** when you load the repo into a future whole-project session.
+Vague descriptions become vague assumptions every time.
+- It's what the **`/chat` agent reads** when picking a tool.
+Bad description, bad tool selection — see anti-patterns below.
+- It's what the **docs page renders**, what **IDE tooltips show**, and what **you** will read in three months when you've forgotten the why.

+The first draft of all this language is LLM-generated, and it's almost never right the first time.
+The LLM hedges, repeats, generalizes, uses templated phrasings, and confidently misnames things.
+Going through every method, every tool, every class on a dedicated review pass — reading the language out loud and rewriting wherever it's wrong, vague, or missing the *why* — is some of the highest-leverage time you will spend on a project.
+It compounds: every future LLM session on the codebase becomes more reliable because the context it reads is more honest.

+Treat the language review as part of the build, not a polish step.
+When you finish a session where the LLM produced a batch of new tools or model classes, **always plan a follow-up pass just to read what was written**.
+Most of the work in that pass is human judgment about wording, naming, and intent — exactly the thing the LLM is least equipped to nail on the first try.

+**Do that pass *with* the LLM, not alone in VS Code.** Open the same whole-project session and tell it something like:

+> Let's review the tools and the docstrings one by one.
+One after the
+> other, bathroom, sleep, and shower breaks included.

+The LLM will walk you through each artifact in order, pause for your judgment at every one, and resume cleanly when you come back — "ok, pick up where we left off?" — even days later.
+The review will genuinely run across multiple sessions; that's fine, the file tree holds your place.
+Trying to do this solo by scrolling through files in your editor is slower and weaker: you'll skim where you should pause, and the patterns across files (this tool's description echoes that one's because the LLM templated both) won't show up until much later.

+**And once you've done a solo pass, the same pattern scales to your team.** Hand individual tools (and the model classes they touch) to colleagues with the relevant subject-matter expertise — the control engineer who knows the equipment hierarchy, the operations manager who lives with the downtime reason codes, the metallurgist who knows what a heat number actually means in *your* plant.
+Open the LLM session, point it at the tool, let the SME read the description out loud, and transcribe their corrections in real time. **Subject-matter expertise is a team sport.** The right name for a thing, the right "when do I use this" hint, the right unit of measure for a field — that knowledge usually lives in someone else's head.
+The clean tool boundaries and the 80%-prose ratio are what make the handoff
+practical: you're giving a colleague a small, self-contained, mostly-prose artifact to react to — not asking them to navigate Python.

 ## Anti-patterns to watch for

 A few failure modes worth naming so you can spot them early: